annemedia/annika/README.md

 - Variable number of parallel objects: let vars = 15; if (step === 1) vars = 17; then declareVars(vars)
 - Dynamic command array construction: The cmds array changes significantly per step (different number of elements, different special commands like countryselect, input_text, etc.)
-- Recursive flow control: The "Next" button callback is bound to this.newKuno.bind(this) so it automatically advances the step
+- Recursive flow control: The "Next" button callback is bound to this.myWizard.bind(this) so it automatically advances the step
 - Step-specific configuration: Different placeholders, validation rules, and onload behavior per step
 - Draft persistence integration: Step 1 automatically recalls saved data from IndexedDB